ilpropheta/playground-ot4mmv6n/markdowns/exercise3.md

 # Generic Programming and tuples

 **Generic Programming** is a style of programming in which functionalities and components are developed in terms of types that will be known at a later time - when they will be instantiated.
+Such components and functionalities can be associated with a *constraint*, which specifies the *requirements* on such types.

 Generic Programming in C++ is enabled by **templates** which are a powerful mechanism to generate code and take decisions at compile-time: